Læderstræde 11: The Fire of 1795

 Herman Richter, a merchant, resided in the building with his wife Betty Dorothea Bernhardt, their two children (aged one and two) and one maid.
 Wulf Jacob Berns, a merchant (hørkræmmer), resided in the building with his wife Birthe Goldsmith, their three children (aged two to eight) and a 17-year-old son from the wife's first marriage.
 Jacob Albert Meyer, a merchant, resided and the building with his five children (aged seven to 17) and two maids.
-Ane Margrethe Ankersen, a 71-year-old widow, resided in the building with her 39-year-old daughter, two maids, the Judita Hamar, Hamar's five children (aged 22 to 28) and one maid.
-Philip Seydler, a flutist in the Royal Danish Orchestra and instrumentmaker, resided in the building with his wife Augusta Tiemroth, their three children (aged one to three) a male servant and a maid.
+Ane Margrethe Ankersen, a 71-year-old widow, resided in the building with her 39-year-old daughter, two maids, Judita Hamar, Hamar's five children (aged 22 to 28) and one maid.
+Philip Seydler, a flutist in the Royal Danish Orchestra and instrumentmaker, resided in the building with his wife Augusta Tiemroth, their three children (aged one to three), a male servant and a maid.
 Didrich Didrichsen, secretary of the Royal Danish Agricultural Society, resided in the building with his wife Severine Marie Hallesen, their six children (aged eight to 20), a housekeeper (husjomfru) and a maid.
-Sigvart Colbiørnsen German, a cclerk, resided in the building with his wife Adel Benedicta Schiøtt and a maid.
+Sigvart Colbiørnsen German, a clerk, resided in the building with his wife Adel Benedicta Schiøtt and a maid.
 Sigvart Colbiørnsen German, a beer seller, resided in the building with his wife Ide Margrethe Bukholt, their one-year-old son and a maid.
 Niels Jørgen Smith, the proprietor of a tavern in the basement, resided in the associated dwelling with his wife Mette Marie Ingerslef, their four children (aged four to 14) and one servant.